shantamcbain/comserv2/Comserv/root/Documentation/documentation_system.md

 3. **Other Formats**
    - JSON, HTML, CSS, and other formats are supported
    - Served with appropriate content types

+## Configuration

+The documentation system uses a JSON configuration file to manage documentation categories and file paths:

+1. **documentation_config.json**
+   - Located in the `Documentation` directory
+   - Defines documentation categories and their properties
+   - Maps documentation keys to file paths
+   - Allows for centralized management of documentation structure

+2. **Configuration Structure**
+   - Categories section defines all documentation categories
+   - Default paths section maps documentation keys to file paths
+   - This structure allows for easy reorganization of documentation

+3. **Updating Configuration**
+   - When adding new documentation, update the configuration file
+   - When moving files, update the paths in the configuration
+   - Ensure all paths are correct and point to existing files

 ## Best Practices